 In specialty area rankings, the school’s programs ranked as follows:

-- Engineering management moved up two spaces to No. 2
+- Engineering Management: No. 2

-- Electrical and computer engineering maintained its spot at No. 4
+- Electrical and Computer Engineering: No. 4

-- Mechanical engineering maintained its No. 6 spot
+- Mechanical Engineering: No. 6

 U.S. News’ Best Online Engineering Programs includes a review of online and part-time programs, including applied biomedical engineering, applied physics, electrical and computer engineering, engineering management, mechanical engineering, and space systems engineering.
 The Best Online Information Technology Programs category includes a review of the online and part-time programs in artificial intelligence, computer science, cybersecurity, data science, and information systems engineering.